 Suddenly, I felt the unbearable sensation of my body blowing through the air.
 The missile collided with the underside of my car, sending it spinning into the air in a blinding ball of flames.

-I landed on my back, my head connected with the floor and arms splayed outwards, losing hold of the rifle.
+I landed on my back, my head connected with the floor, and my arms splayed outwards, losing hold of the rifle.
 For a few moments, everything went dark—I fell unconscious.

 When I came to, my eyesight was blurred.
 I was overwhelmed with a high-pitched ringing sensation in my ears.
 Reacting, I used my hands to push up into a sitting position.
 Before me, the car was overturned, still ablaze and blackened.
 I looked to my right, watching deliriously as the two agents fired their weapons at the drone.